codenet/understanding-rust-vmm/virtio-block-devices.md

 main.rs -> Vmm::try_from -> Vmm::add_block_device -> Block::new
 ```

-The coniguration of the block device to be used in VM is passed as a command line argument. `main.rs` parses this argument and passes a configuration object to the `Block::new` via the call chain.
+The configuration of the block device to be used in VM is passed as a command line argument. `main.rs` parses this argument and passes a configuration object to the `Block::new` via the call chain.
 The `Block::new` method then uses this configuration to create a new block device object.

 An important trait implemented by `Block` is `VirtioDeviceActions`, which is present in [vm-vrtio](https://github.com/rust-vmm/vm-virtio/tree/main/crates/virtio-device) package of `rust-vmm`.